Blog

 The key aspect of how Split-Sleeper helps your hours is that the split-sleeper berth provision moves your Shift Window forward.

-Split-Sleeper Berth Rule & Provision
+Split-Sleeper Berth Rule Explained

 There are a few key aspects of split-sleeper berth periods that you have to know.
 First, split-sleeper berth periods can be split into 8/2 and 7/3 only.
 Second, short breaks can be in Off-Duty or Sleeper Berth duty status.
 Third, split-sleeper berth periods do NOT count towards shift limits.